 Ginger was a tall man with a personality to match his height.
 He was a great character, engaging and an interviewer’s dream.
 His legacy lives on, too, in the shape of his son, also called Donald, who operates with great success from Bankhouse Stables in Cholmondeley Castle Estate, which lies within 200 acres of beautiful Cheshire countryside.

-Donald took over from his father in June 2006 and has now trained over 1,000 winners.
+Donald took over from his father in June 2006 and has now trained well-over 1,000 winners.
 Fittingly, these include, in 2011, an Aintree Grand National winner, Ballabriggs, owned by Trevor Hemmings.

 Ginger achieved a fourth National success when Amberleigh House won in 2004 and no one has trained more Aintree Grand National winners than him, although George Dockeray and Fred Rimell also won the race four times.